 Specialised land and land under roads is valued using a market based direct comparison technique.
 Significant unobservable inputs include the extent and impact of restriction of use and the market cost of land per square metre.
 The market value of land varies significantly depending on the location of the land and the current market conditions.
 Currently land values range between \$1 and \$270 per square metre.
-The extent and impact of restriction to surrounding land values between 5% and 95%.
+The extent and impact of restrictions on use varies and results in a reduction to surrounding land values between 5% and 95%.